lizKimita/My-Portfolio/README.md

 ## Technologies Used
 This site has been built using HTML to write the content, CSS for styling purposes and Markdown for the README page.
 ## Support and contact details
-{For more information or questions, get in touch with me on +254726047102 or email: kimita.wanjiku@gmail.com}
+For more information or questions, get in touch with me on +254726047102 or email: kimita.wanjiku@gmail.com
 ### License
 *{Determine the license under which this application can be used.
 See below for more details on licensing.}* Copyright (c) {year} **Contributors: Elizabeth Wanjiku Kimita**